Shibden Hall: History

 The hall dates back to around 1420 when it was recorded as being inhabited by one William Otes.
 Before 1612, the estate was owned by the Savile and Waterhouse families.
 The three families' armorial symbols are recorded in a stone-mullioned 20-light window at the hall.
-The property was acquired in 1612 on behalf of John Hemingway, who died young, and it was inherited in 1619 by Hemingway's uncle, Samuel Lister.
+The property was acquired in 1612 on behalf of John Hemingway, who died young.
+John Hemingway had two sisters Phoebe and Sarah who also lived at Shibden Hall.
+Samuel Lister, John’s uncle, who was John’s trustee arranged for his two sons to marry the Hemingway sisters when they reached 16 years of age.
+Because of this Samuel Lister claimed inheritance in 1619.

 For more than 300 years (1619 to 1926), the Shibden estate was in the hands of the Lister family who were wealthy mill owners and cloth merchants.
 Its most famous resident was Anne Lister (1791–1840) who became sole owner of the hall after the death of her aunt.
 In 1830, she commissioned York architect John Harper and landscape gardener Samuel Gray to make extensive improvements to the house and grounds.
 A gothic tower was added to the building for use as a library, and the major features of the park were created, including terraced gardens, rock gardens, cascades and a boating lake.
 A "Paisley shawl" garden designed for the terrace by Joshua Major was added in the 1850s.
 After Anne Lister's death in 1840, the estate passed to her partner Ann Walker, who died in 1854; ownership then returned to the Lister family.
 When John Lister experienced financial difficulties, Arthur McCrea took over the mortgages and subsequently donated the hall to Halifax Corporation, which opened it as a museum in 1934.
 The estate became a public park in 1926, and the hall a museum in 1934.